Walidadebayo/BackChanger/README.md

 # BackChanger

-BackChanger is a Flask-based web application that provides endpoints to remove the background from images and apply a new background.
+BackChanger is a Flask-based web application that provides endpoints to remove the background from images and videos, and apply a new background.
 It supports both static images and animated GIFs.

 ## Features

-- Remove background from images.
+- Remove background from images and videos.
 - Apply a new background to images.
 - Supports both static images and animated GIFs.
 - Accepts background as either a hex color or a base64-encoded image.